AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 plot.eventMarkers().seriesId(0);
 ```

-In the following sample, there are two series, and you can display markers on either of them:
+In the sample below, there are two series, and you can display markers on either of them:

 {sample}STOCK\_Event\_Markers\_Basics\_09{sample}

 ## Individual Markers

-You can also configure each marker individually – use extra data fields corresponding with the methods... :
+Most settings are shared by markers belonging to the same group.
+However, they can have different settings – use extra data fields corresponding with the methods mentioned in the following sections: [Type](#type), [Appearance](#appearance), [Height and Width](#height_and_with).

+To set the format (symbol) of each marker individually, specify symbols in a custom data field and call the {api:anychart.core.stock.eventMarkers.Controller#format}format(){api} with a function as a parameter.
+In this function, refer to the custom field with the help of {api: anychart.format.Context#getData}getData(){api}.

+This sample shows how to adjust individual markers.
+Please note that a custom data field (**"symbol"**) is used to set symbols:

 ```
 // add event markers